BRISC Claims Bordereaux AnALYST

 | Header normalization | Analyst manually remaps columns every file, every month. | ✓ Automatic.
 Applied on ingestion based on recognized patterns. |

-| Status remapping | Manual lookup and conversion per program’s status codes. | ✓ Configured once per program.
+| Status remapping | Manual lookup and conversion per program’s status codes. | ✓ Configured once per program or treaty.
 Applied automatically to every file. |

 | Financial validation | Analyst checks ITD vs. incremental conventions manually.
 Errors caught downstream. | ✓ Validated on ingestion.
 ITD handling applied consistently.
 Discrepancies flagged before IMS. |